Georgia Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 The state can provide a licensed caregiver to provide personal care assistance to CCSP participants, but they can also self-direct those services by choosing a caregiver of their choice.
 This can not be a relative, unless the CCSP participant lives in such a rural area that a relative is the only choice.
 Even then, spouses can not be hired as CCSP caregivers.

-The SOURCE program coordinates medical care and home and community based services into one plan.
-The service benefits will be provided depending on each beneficiary’s needs and can include adult day care, 24/7 supervision, in-home nursing and therapies (physical, occupational, speech) and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (shopping, preparing meals, housework, money management).
+The SOURCE program coordinates medical care and home and community based long-term care services into one plan.
+The long-term care benefits will be provided depending on each beneficiary’s needs and can include adult day care, 24/7 supervision, in-home nursing and therapies (physical, occupational, speech) and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (shopping, preparing meals, housework, money management).

-In addition to medical care, ABD Medicaid benefits can include non-medical services and supports such as in-home personal care, adult day care, home modifications and Personal Emergency Response Systems (PERS).
-ABD Medicaid beneficiaries qualify for these benefits and services one at a time, which is different from Nursing Home Medicaid, which makes all of its services immediately available for anyone who qualifies.
-Instead, ABD Medicaid recipients will be evaluated by the state to determine what kind of long term care benefits they need and will receive.
+Eligible Georgia seniors who show a medical need for long-term care services can receive some of those services through ABD Medicaid.
+These benefits can include in-home personal care, adult day care, meal delivery, home modifications and Personal Emergency Response Systems (PERS).
+ABD Medicaid recipients qualify for these benefits one at a time.
+This is different from Nursing Home Medicaid, which makes all of its benefits immediately available for anyone who qualifies.
+Instead, Georgia seniors will be evaluated by the state to determine what kind of long-term care benefits they need and will receive.

-PACE coordinates medical, social service and non-medical personal needs into one comprehensive plan and delivery system for ABD Medicaid recipients, including Medicare benefits for those who are “dual eligible.”
-Although Georgia does not have a PACE program of its own as of 2023, all five of its neighboring states have programs.
+PACE coordinates medical, social service and non-medical personal needs into one comprehensive plan and delivery system for ABD Medicaid recipients who require a Nursing Facility Level of Care, including Medicare benefits for those who are “dual eligible.”
 PACE also administers vision and dental care, and PACE day centers provide adult day care, meals, social activities and regular health checkups.
-There are PACE programs in Florida, Tennessee and South Carolina that are either right on Georgia state lines or within two hours drive.
-While individuals can not transfer their Medicaid coverage from state to state, they can re-apply for Medicaid in their new state as soon as they relocate without any waiting period.
-More.
+Although Georgia does not have a PACE program of its own as of 2024, all five of its neighboring states have programs.
+While seniors can not use PACE programs (or receive any kind of Medicaid benefits) in other states, or transfer their Medicaid coverage from state to state, they can re-apply for Medicaid in a new state without any waiting period if they relocate.
+To learn more about PACE, click here.

-Eligibility Criteria For Georgia Medicaid’s Long Term Care Programs
+Eligibility Criteria For Georgia Medicaid Long Term Care Programs

 To be eligible for Georgia Medicaid Long Term Care, a person has to meet certain financial requirements and functional (medical) requirements.
-The financial requirements vary by the applicant’s marital status, if their spouse is also applying for Medicaid, and what program they are applying for – Nursing Home / Institutional Medicaid, Home and Community Based Service (HCBS) Waivers or Aged Blind and Disabled (ABD) Medicaid.
+The financial requirements vary by the applicant’s marital status, if their spouse is also applying for Medicaid and what program they’re applying for – Nursing Home Medicaid, Home and Community Based Services (HCBS) Waivers or Aged, Blind, and Disabled (ABD) Medicaid.

 Georgia Medicaid Nursing Home Medicaid Eligibility Criteria